When you show an author description or bio at the end of your blog posts, you:

 - Show author information within Open Graph tags in the site’s source code—in other words, this adds the article:author tag, and a link to the author’s Facebook page.
 For this to work, add the Facebook link to the author’s profile.

-The third option above (Show the Starbox with Top Star theme…)—designed to show the author avatar and name under each post title—didn’t seem to do anything when I tested it.
+The third option above (Show the Starbox with Top Star theme…)—designed to show the author avatar and name under each post title—didn’t seem to do anything.

-It was possibly something to do with the theme, or maybe I’d missed something—I couldn’t see anything similar listed on their support page.
+It was possibly something to do with the theme, or maybe we'd missed something—we couldn’t see anything similar listed on their support page.

 Either way, it seemed unclear.